stanton26/AppDefense/labs/horizon-lab.md

 ### Simplify Public and Hybrid Cloud Management

-For customers, who are already familiar with Horizon 7 or have Horizon 7 deployed on premises, running Horizon 7 on VMware Cloud on AWS lets you leverage a unified architecture and familiar tools.
+For customers who are already familiar with Horizon 7 or have Horizon 7 deployed on premises, running Horizon 7 on VMware Cloud lets you leverage a unified architecture and familiar tools.
 You can simplify management for Horizon 7 deployments using on-premises infrastructure and VMware Cloud on AWS with Cloud Pod Architecture (CPA) by linking cloud deployments in different regions,